syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.MVC/chart-print.md

 ### Exporting charts into separate page during the PDF export

-During the PDF export, you can export each chart as a separate page by setting the `exportToMultiplePage` parameter to **true**.
+During PDF export, set the `ExportToMultiplePage` parameter to **true** to export each chart as a separate page.

 {% if page.publishingplatform == "aspnet-core" %}